 Before applying, please review the Application Prep Checklist & Support

-When your application is evaluated, additional information about your project may be required.
-This may include details on marketing, recruitment, participant costs and budget.
+When your application is being evaluated, additional information about your project may be required.
+This may include details on recruitment, participant costs, course outlines, employer letters of support, and budget.
 Please refer to the Eligibility Criteria

 In the application, what is the difference between Project Delivery Dates and Training Dates?